jmccabe/JM-News-Ticker/README.md

 # JM-News-Ticker
-A Joomla wrapper for jquery-news-ticker.
+A jQuery-news-ticker wrapper for Joomla!
+3.x.